JonasBerx/predictiveprocessmining/README.md

 I came to the conclusion that the data we are using lacks some key values to fullfil the needs of this project.
 I need to find an efficient way to parse the different case variants from the dataset.
 Apromore supports this but it would be an insanely tedious task to manually split the data into logs based on their case variant.
 I will continue to explore this.

 The next issue is capturing waiting time between the activities.
 As the mock visualizations show the various activities with a grey box signifying waiting time.
 It would require me to do on the spot calculations to find the average waiting time between each activity or to precalculate this waiting time before running a model.
 Efficiency of calculation will define this.

+The afternoon I spent working on transforming the data into usable bits.
+Some minor reworks in existing code happened.
+Currently the data is being read, each case's flow is made and is waiting to be grouped by variant type.
+If this works as I think it works there wont be a need for preprocessing in Apromore anymore.